samiahmedsiddiqui/pubnub-group-chat/README.md

-# PubNub Group Chat Demo
+# PubNub Group Chat

-This is a simple chat room demo in NodeJS using PubNub API.

-You can check the Live Demo from of JavaScript from [here](https://samiahmedsiddiqui.github.io/simple-group-chat/index.html) and Node.js is available [here](https://pubnub-group-chat.herokuapp.com/)
+This is a simple group chat demo which builts in **HTML** and **JavaScript** and runs on the **Node.js** server.
+It is using [PubNub JavaScript SDK](https://www.pubnub.com/docs/web-javascript/pubnub-javascript-sdk) for realtime messaging.
+You can check the Live Demo from [here](https://pubnub-group-chat.herokuapp.com/).

-If anyone of you found any issue so, please create the issue [here](https://github.com/samiahmedsiddiqui/pubnub-group-chat/issues)

-If anyone wants to provide their feedback So, Please feel free to email me at sami.siddiqui@yasglobal.com or contact on skype at sasiddiqui91.
+If anyone wants to provide their feedback or have any concerns regarding it then please contact [Sami Ahmed Siddiqui](mailto:sami.siddiqui@yasglobal.com).